neo451/modal/README.md

 lit install noearc/modal
 ```

-this installs modal.lua into a deps/ directory. later should be able to build a binary with lit as well.
+this installs modal.lua into a `deps/` directory.
+You should later be able to build a binary with `lit` as well.

 ## Build and Develop